Short-term rental management insurance that covers every booking

 Co-hosts

-Individual co-hosts managing a handful of listings on behalf of property owners.
-Lean operations, often with no employees.
-The main exposure is the personal liability gap between platform host protection and actual commercial coverage.
+Individual co-hosts manage a handful of listings on behalf of property owners.
+The main exposure is the gap between platform host protection and commercial coverage.

 Vacation rental management companies

-Full-service firms managing dozens or more properties with W-2 or 1099 staff.
-These operations need GL, E&O, workers comp, cyber, and commercial auto because the scope of services creates broad liability across every coverage line.
+Full-service firms manage dozens or more properties with W-2 or 1099 staff.
+The scope of services creates broad liability that requires GL, E&O, workers comp, cyber, and commercial auto.

 Resort and luxury

-High-value properties with concierge services, pools, hot tubs, and watercraft.
-Amenity risk drives GL frequency and severity higher than standard STR portfolios.
-GL and umbrella limits need to reflect the asset values involved.
+These portfolios feature concierge services and high-value amenities.
+Amenity risk drives GL severity higher than standard STR portfolios, and umbrella limits need to reflect the asset values involved.

 Urban STR

-City properties subject to strict municipal regulations on registration, hosting caps, and primary-residence requirements.
-Permit compliance is the top risk.
-A single violation can pull every listing in the portfolio off-platform.
+City properties face strict municipal regulations on registration, hosting caps, and primary-residence requirements.
+A single permit violation can pull every listing in the portfolio off-platform.

 Rural and cabin

-Remote properties with wildfire exposure, well water, septic systems, and limited emergency access.
-Property coverage and liability limits need to account for location risk that standard vacation rental policies often exclude.
+Remote properties carry wildfire exposure, well water, septic systems, and limited emergency access.
+Standard vacation rental policies often exclude location-specific risks that need separate coverage.

 Boutique and themed

-Unique properties like treehouses, tiny homes, yurts, and historic buildings.
-Non-standard construction means standard policies may exclude the structure entirely.
-Carriers that write these risks are a narrow market.
+Treehouses, tiny homes, yurts, and historic buildings use non-standard construction.
+Standard policies may exclude the structure entirely, and carriers that write these risks are a narrow market.

-How we build your vacation rental insurance program
+How your vacation rental insurance program gets built

 Audit your STR program

-Send us your current dec pages, loss runs, and sample management agreements.
-Every policy gets reviewed for gaps specific to vacation rental management.
-That means GL limits versus property count, E&O coverage for booking errors and owner disputes, and workers comp classification for cleaning and maintenance crews.
-The review also checks whether your management agreements properly allocate insurance obligations between you and the property owner.
+Send your current dec pages, loss runs, and sample management agreements.
+We review every policy for gaps specific to vacation rental management, with a focus on GL limits versus property count, E&O for booking errors, and workers comp classification for cleaning crews.

 General Liability